hapax/hapax.github.io/assets/teaching.md

 These questions are unforgivably boring when there is so much rich material to draw on.
 But they also fill me with existential horror.
-This is what I mean by the scrubland.
-There are no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.
+This is what I mean by the scrubland: no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.

 #### Roads to nowhere